 IFPRI (Value chains)

-International Food Policy Research Institute
+International Food Policy Research Institute (IFPRI)

 Leveraging value chains to improve nutrition: collaborative learning initiative on methods and metrics for improving the identification, design and evaluation of interventions

-PI: Aulo Gelli
+PI: Aulo Gelli, IFPRI

-Partners: Jason Donovan (ICRAF), Mutinta Hambayi, Susanna Sandstorm, Nancy Aburto, David Ryckembusch (all World Food Programme), Noora Aberman, Summer Allen (both IFPRI)
+Mutinta Hambayi, Susanna Sandstorm, Nancy Aburto, David Ryckembusch (all World Food Programme)

-Duration: 28 months
+Duration: 28 months (from 1 September 2015)

-Countries of research: Malawi
+Country of research: Malawi

-Summary of project:
+Summary of the project:

-Emerging evidence on the nutrition double burden suggests income growth alone cannot solve the problem of malnutrition and may in fact create problems linked to overweight and obesity.
+Emerging evidence on the nutrition double burden suggests that income growth alone cannot solve the problem of malnutrition and may in fact create problems linked to overweight and obesity.
 The challenge from the nutrition perspective is how to sustainably improve diets, as well as other health related behaviours, across different low-income populations.